xzxADIxzx/Crawler-Language/README.md

 # Crawler Language
 This language is conceptual and designed to be.
+The mod can be downloaded from the in-game mod browser.
+If something does not suit you, create an issue.

 ## Alphabet
 The crawler alphabet has 19 letters and no capitals.